wr3cckl3ss/system3/README.md

 ### PrePackageInstaller & FTL (FactoryTestLauncher):

-system3 is the "ShellActivity" of FactoryTestLauncher.
+#system3 is the "ShellActivity" of FactoryTestLauncher.
 FTL is what Samsung uses as its main launcher on combination firmware, even including on today's combo firmware.
 FactoryTestLauncher holds a system uid of 1000.
 Just like many system applications.
-Typically when installing, applications like this or any past system applications thru the command line, you're met with the error of:
+Typically when installing, applications like this or any past  and even present system applications thru the command line, you're met with the error of:

 ```
 [-3001: INSTALL_FAILED_REJECTED_BY_BUILDTYPE]